 Do you ever just tune out and go off into your own little world?
 The scariest thing is when you do it while you are driving.
-Often when you are driving down long stretches of road your mind tends to wander.
+Often when you are driving down long stretches of the road your mind tends to wander.
 You start thinking about things and soon you start visualizing things in a type of 'daydream'.
 It can last for seconds or several minutes.
-In fact there is a medical condition where daydreams can last for hours.
+In fact, there is a medical condition where daydreams can last for hours.
 At some point of course, your attention returns and you tend to jolt a little bit and think to yourself "how long was daydreaming?
 What if something had happened?"
-Your body has almost gone into auto pilot while you are experiencing this daydream.
-Have you ever been driving and tuned out a little bit and then either jumped, swerved or even stopped because you thought you saw something run across the road or a figure standing on the side of the road?
-You blink and they are they gone or you look back and there was nothing there.
+Your body has almost gone into autopilot while you are experiencing this daydream.
+Have you ever been driving and tuned out a little bit and then either jumped, swerved, or even stopped because you thought you saw something run across the road or a figure standing on the side of the road?
+You blink and they are gone or you look back and there was nothing there.
 Many people think this kind of experience could be a ghostly figure on the side of the road.
 I know it has happened to me on many occasions.
 How many of these kinds of stories have you heard?
 They are what a lot of local legends are made of.
-The question of course becomes, did you see a figure on the side of the road because there really is a spirit or ghost or something there or was it a side effect of your daydreaming?
+The question of course becomes, did you see a figure on the side of the road because there really is a spirit or ghost or something there, or was it a side effect of your daydreaming?

 When absorbed in intellectual attention we become so inattentive to outer things as to be ‘absent-minded,’ ‘abstracted,’ or ‘distraits

 A daydream is like a form of escape and is often related to performing boring or mundane tasks.
 The brain gets a little bored and either takes a little break or plays a little movie in your head to entertain you.
 Often a daydream is often related to us and more specifically our goals in life.
 It can even be a fantasy or a time of self-reflection.